History of Koreans in Boston: Geography

 As of 2010 there were 1,600 ethnic Koreans in Allston and Brighton, making up over one third of the Koreans in Boston.
 In 2012 Matt Rocheleau of the Boston Globe wrote "Allston is becoming the Koreatown of Boston."
 The number of Koreans in Allston and Brighton increased 54% from 2000 to 2010.
 By 2012 Koreans in Allston and Brighton had established various Korean businesses.
 The neighborhoods' proximity to educational institutions attracted ethnic Koreans.

 In addition to the Allston area, as of 2012 there are significant Korean populations in Brookline and Cambridge.

 Media

-Boston Korea is a weekly Korean American daily newspaper established in 2012, whose primary market is Boston, Massachusetts, and its surrounding area.
+Boston Korea is a weekly Korean American newspaper established in 2005, whose primary market is Boston, Massachusetts, and its surrounding area.
 Boston Korea is headquartered in the Allston area of Boston.
-The owner and founder of Boston Korea is entrepreneur, Myongsool Chang.
+The owner and founder of Boston Korea is Myongsool Chang.
 Chang immigrated to the United States from Seoul Korea in 1998.
 Chang is a Lexington, Massachusetts resident and in 2006 he moved the newspaper offices from Newton, Massachusetts to Allston.
 Chang stated that the Allston location had a closer proximity to the newspaper's sources and readers than the Newton location.